 On the other hand, the band is usually affixed to the cigar with a small amount of gum adhesive.
-Sometimes too much of this is used and the band can become fused to the wrapper leaf.
+Sometimes too much of this is used, and the band can become fused to the wrapper leaf.
 This means that when the band is removed, a small amount of the wrapper will come away too, which can impact the structure of the cigar.

 How Do You Light a Cigar?

-The first step will be to choose what you are going to light the cigar with.
-As cigars are a little more complex than cigarettes, it may be an idea to upgrade any cheaper disposable lighters for some long cigar matches or a butane lighter, although there are a few more lighter options out there.
+The first step in how to light a cigar will be to choose what you are going to light the cigar with.
+As cigars are a little more complex than cigarettes, it may be an idea to upgrade any cheaper disposable lighters for some long cigar matches, a butane lighter or torch lighter.

 - At this point, you will be able to exhale a puff of smoke!
 Once lit, you may want to wait a minute to allow the burn to stabilise and burn evenly.